 Noteworthy is that on the first page of Johnson’s study of the site, he twice states that it is not a given that Burial Mound E is a serpent and that “the name of the mound and site is regarded as entirely speculative.”
 However, the name “Serpent Mound” was so ingrained by the mid-1960s that Johnson felt he had to stick with it despite his severe reservations about its validity!

-Here is the first page of the Johnson study of the site – the entire book can be accessed via a link below.
+Here is the first page of the Johnson study of the site – the entire book can be accessed via the link below.

 The ROM team conducted carbon dating at various points along the length of the burial mound.
 The dates ranged from 128 to 300 A.D. and, as Johnson wrote, “favour the assumption that construction continued intermittently over several years.”
 This is hardly a situation you would expect of a 194-foot-long effigy mound that could be created in a summer or two if that was the actual intent.